When you think of reading the “House of God Book Review“, what comes to mind?

 Analyzing the Characters of House of God

 The protagonist, Roy Basch, is particularly noteworthy as he attempts to maintain his humanity amidst the chaos and pressures of an overcrowded hospital.
-Roy’s story reveals essential lessons about self-care and empathy as he struggles with his conscience and morality in the face of a cold medical environment.
+Roy’s story reveals essential lessons about self-care and empathy as he struggles with his conscience and morality in a cold medical environment.

 Evaluation of the Impact of House of God on Readers